num30/golang-service-test/README.md

 ## Runnig Tests

 ### Locally
-Our service test have a `integration` build tag that prevets our test from running with `go test ./...` command.
+Our service test have a `servicetest` build tag that prevents our test from running with `go test ./...` command.

 To run our test locally:
 ```
-go test ./test/integration -tags integration  -v -count=1
+go test ./test/stest -tags servicetest  -v -count=1
 ```

 ### Docker